April 28, 2025

 New Hampshire

-New Hampshire currently enforces no paid sick leave requirements by state-mandate.
-However, eligible employees may be entitled to limited protections under the federal Family and Medical Leave Act or the Granite State Paid Family and Medical Leave Plan, which is set to go into effect on January 1, 2023.
+New Hampshire currently has no state-mandated paid sick leave requirements.
+However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act or through the Granite State Paid Family and Medical Leave Plan, which is a voluntary insurance program that went into effect on January 1, 2023, offering paid leave for qualifying family and medical reasons, but not specifically for routine sick leave.

 For more information, contact the New Hampshire Department of Labor.